Home

 Historical Novels to Delight the Connoisseur

-Of course, any fan of historical fiction will likely be touched by a gift that says the giver noticed this passion, even if the particular book that emerges from the wrapping paper isn't a big winner.
-It's easiest, though, to evoke that sudden smile that says, "Wow!" if you devote some energy to figuring out what type of historical fiction your giftee most loves to read.
+While any fan of historical fiction will likely be touched by a gift that says you noticed this passion, it's easiest to evoke that sudden smile that says, "Wow!" if you devote some energy to figuring out what type of historical fiction your giftee most loves to read.

-kitten and book Browse a bit on his or her bookshelves (most readers will be pleased you're taking an interest).
+Browse a bit on his or her bookshelves (most readers will be pleased you're taking an interest).
 Are they packed with hard-boiled mysteries?
 Are they stuffed with as many nonfiction history books as novels?
 Are they spilling over with love stories?
 Is a particular historical period emphasized?
 Is this a reader who likes to collect all the series novels written by certain authors?
+A truly sumptuous gift for readers who like to explore ancient history through fiction would be every book on reviewer David Maclaine's lists of The 36 Best Historical Novels for a Survey of Ancient Greek History and The 50 Best Historical Novels for a Survey of Ancient Roman History.

 Ask a few questions when you're chatting about books.
-You might get a roll of the eyes if you ask what a person's favorite book is – most dedicated readers can't tell you, because there are so many wonderful books to choose from - but this question can still get a good discussion going.
+You might get a roll of the eyes if you ask what a person's favorite book is – most dedicated readers can't tell you, because there are so many great books to choose from - but the question can get a discussion rolling.
 Other questions might be: What were your favorite books when you were a teenager?
 How has your taste evolved since then?
 What book changed your outlook on life?
 What's the last book you read that you really loved?
 It can be even more illuminating to follow up the answers by asking "Why?"

 Christmas Tree

 Below are some gift ideas from several important categories of historical fiction.
-Perhaps among them you will find just the thing for your historical novel fan, or maybe they will spark your imagination and lead you to a gift that, inspired by thoughts of your special someone, only you could have thought of.
+Perhaps you will find just the thing among them for your historical novel fan, or maybe they will spark your imagination and lead you to a gift that only you, inspired by your special someone, would think of.

 Jump to: